Congratulations on taking the steps toward your child’s baptism!

 We have already baptized a previous child and now seek Baptism for our new baby/child.
 What do we need to do?

 Congratulations on your new baby and your growing family!
 The requirement for first time parents and parents of children who are the first to be baptized at St. Charles are the same.
-If you have previously baptized a child at St. Charles, you merely need to fill out the forms to the left.
+If you have previously baptized a child at St. Charles, you merely need to fill out the forms above.

 We are excited that you are interested in knowing more about the Catholic faith.
 St. Charles invites you to join others who seek to know more about Jesus and His Church as you discern answers to your life and faith questions through Becoming Fully Catholic.
 Please contact Jess Panlener for more information.